Ooh Boy: Real McCoy version

 In 1995, German Eurodance project Real McCoy released a double A-sided single of "Sleeping with an Angel/Ooh Boy".
-It was released as the fifth and final single from their debut album, Another Night (1995).
+It was released by Arista and BMG as the fifth and final single from their debut album, Another Night (1995).
 The single peaked at number 31 in Iceland and number 19 on the US Billboard Hot Dance Club Play chart.
 "Ooh Boy" was produced by Douglas Carr, Per Adebratt and Tommy Ekman, while "Sleeping with an Angel" was produced by Billy Steinberg and Rick Nowels.

 Critical reception

-In his review of "Sleeping with an Angel", Larry Flick from Billboard wrote, "Here is a total change of pace from the act's previous Euro-NRG hits.
+In his review of "Sleeping with an Angel", Larry Flick from Billboard magazine wrote, "Here is a total change of pace from the act's previous Euro-NRG hits.
 Cruising at a chilled pop/hip hop pace, the track's instrumental arrangement combines delicate piano lines with a rubbery bassline and diamond-hard beat.
 The vocals are also an exercise in contrast, as mournful rapping is surrounded by dreamy, harmonic vocals at the chorus.
 Single has a wintery vibe that will likely play well with the act's fans at top 40 and crossover formats."

 Dave Sholin from the Gavin Report said about "Ooh Boy": "The Class of '96 were babies when Rose Royce charted with this song in 1978.
 The Real McCoy works their magic and makes it fresh again.
 Uptempo and definitely radio friendly."
-Rachel Cohen from The Heights noted that it "is a fusion of techno with an almost Pop Rock, Paula Abdul sound.
+Rachel Cohen from The Heights described it as "a fusion of techno with an almost pop rock, Paula Abdul sound.
 It takes the well used line, Ooh Boy I love you so, never ever gonna let you go, once I get my hands on you, and puts it in a brand new context, and the novel creation works well."
-People Magazine said that "group leader Olaf Jeglitza broods like a rapping cowpoke stuck in a tacky rhinestone-studded suit" on "Sleeping With An Angel".
+People Magazine wrote that "group leader Olaf Jeglitza broods like a rapping cowpoke stuck in a tacky rhinestone-studded suit" on "Sleeping With An Angel".
 Mark Frith from Smash Hits described "Ooh Boy" as "sugary pop".